jmiggs/pii-scrubber-md/README.md

 - ruby 3.2.0 (this is the version I used on my system to develop the script)

 ## How To Use
-1. clone this directory onto device
+1. Download Zip and extract onto system
-2. from terminal, cd into the project directory, pii-scrub-mig-delacruz
+2. from terminal, cd into the project directory, pii-scrub-mig-delacruz-master
 3. run the following command
   ```
     ruby scrub.rb **PATH TO SENSITIVE-FIELDS.TXT** **PATH TO JSON INPUT **